zonghan-chen/GD32F470I/README.md

+**External interrupt handler:**

+- All of the external interrupt handlers are only declared but not defined.
+- When using an external interrupt, the corresponding external interrupt handler needs to be defined manually.

 ## 04_USART_Printf

 1. The data receiving area of the serial port debugging tool displays "USART printf example: please press the Tamper key".